Theft by Deception

-If you are charged with theft by deception, you will face up to 15 years in prison.
-You may also lose your civil rights, including the right to vote and the right to possess a firearm.
-In addition, a felony conviction stays on your record and can make it very difficult to get or keep a job.
+Although many theft by deception charges are for minor value, you can still face up to 15 years in prison.
+In addition, a felony conviction can make it very difficult to get or keep a job.

 Even if you have done nothing wrong, you need an experienced and competent defense attorney who knows Georgia’s theft laws.